Methodology

 How scores are computed today, what's being measured, and where the current approach stops short.

 Today every score is derived from static signals — file existence and content-length checks on the cloned tree.
 No agent is actually run.
-Per-model weights are illustrative, not yet derived from measured agent success.
-This is enough to produce meaningfully different rankings and to show how the UX of per-model scoring feels, but it should not be read as a benchmark.
+Per-model rationales are derived from each agent's published documentation — see the Sources links under every model below.
+The weight values themselves are still pre-benchmark; they aren't yet calibrated against measured agent success.
+The combination is enough to produce meaningfully different rankings and to show how the UX of per-model scoring feels, but it should not be read as a benchmark.

-The plan to replace illustrative weights with measured ones is the v0.3.0 milestone on the roadmap (tasks/0.3.0/01-benchmark-harness.md).
+The plan to replace pre-benchmark weights with measured ones is part of the v1.0.0 production cut on the roadmap (tasks/1.0.0/03-benchmark-harness.md).
 Until then, treat the numbers as a directional signal, not a verdict.

 Score formula